Anders-E/Junction-2017_Fortum-Home/README.md

 When a rise or dip in power consumption occurs a the users homes, the user is informed of this through a push notification on their phone.
 No more wondering if the children are already home from school or if the relatives have reached the winter cottage, this is answered automatically.
 A simple way of giving the customer valuable and convenient information in daily life.

 Wether it be a Finnish *mökki*, a Swedish *sommarstuga*, or Russian *dacha*, the service should give owners of vacational properties extra peace of mind.
-Did someone break a window?
-A notification telling informing you of your vacation home suddenly switching to active, will tell you.
 Considering the Nordic countries are Fortum's largest market, this would prove very interesting to both Fortum and their customers.

 All already existing features of the Fortum app such as this month power usage, current price of electricity, etc. are of course maintained.